 The current technologies, trends, or topics in educational computing are explored.
 The course covers practical and theoretical aspects, effectiveness, and problems related to the implementation of the topic into the classroom or computer laboratory.
 Different topics may be taken and repeated for credit.
-Prerequisite: EDUC 500 or instructor's consent
+Prerequisite: EDUC 511